fatimaasebbane/Thinkable-Challenge/README.md

 ### Set Up Environment Variables:

-Create a .env.local file in the root directory.
+Create a .env file in the root directory.

 Add your MongoDB connection string:
 DATABASE_URL=<your_mongodb_connection_string>